SAP-samples/teched2023-DT163/README.md

 ## Overview

 This session provides a complete Demo lesson with insights into SAP UI Data Protection, and how it helps to protect your SAP landscape.
-The PDF document in this folder provides the presentation which will be given in the session.

 ## Requirements